 Some of the links below are affiliate links.
 This means that if you choose to make a purchase we may earn a small commission at no additional cost to you.

-Mold is a fungi that can be found both indoors and outdoors, in walls and on everyday items.
-No one knows how many species of mold exist but professionals estimates range from tens of thousands to three hundred thousand or more.
+Mold is a fungus that can be found both indoors and outdoors, in walls and on everyday items.
+No one knows how many species of mold exist, but professionals estimates range from tens of thousands to three hundred thousand or more.
 Mold spores can survive harsh environmental conditions, such as dry conditions, that do not support normal mold growth.
-This is a slow moving predator that can destroy your stockpile without you ever knowing; you need to learn how to protect your stockpile from mold.

 Keep Areas Dry